Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | B           |6            |
 | C           |2            |

+#### Interpretation:

+This query counts the unique days each customer visited the restaurant.

+#### Output:

+A visited 4 days, B 6 days, and C 2 days.

+#### Business Insight:

+Customer B is the most frequent visitor.
+Understanding visit frequency can help identify loyal customers and tailor promotions or loyalty programs.

 ### 3. What was the first item from the menu purchased by each customer?
 ```sql
 with ranks as (select customer_id , order_date , product_id , row_number() Over(partition by customer_id order by order_date) as roow_number from sales)